Youchien/development-best-practices/doc/source/BI/SSRS Specification-Performance&Maintenance.md

 If correct parameter data type is not used then:

-    * Impact on Report Performance- High
+    * Impact on Report Performance - High
-    * Impact on Report Maintenance- Nothing
+    * Impact on Report Maintenance - Nothing

 ## 15: Avoid TotalPages function in SSRS reports